7 Tips For A Safe Bonfire Night With Dogs

 If your dog is very stressed and you need more help, please speak with a professional positive trainer or a behavioural expert for help.
 Be your dog’s safe place, remember you must be there for your dog to make them feel safe.
 Try not to leave them alone in the evenings.

-It’s really worth supporting your dogs in situations like these, because as they say at Tractive: “True love knows no bounds”.
+It’s really worth supporting your dogs in situations like these, because as we say at Tractive: “True love knows no bounds”.